Lighting updates to brighten up your rental

 Bright fluorescent lights can be a mood wrecker, so let’s bring things down a notch.
 Under cabinet lighting is a great solution that doesn’t require drilling or rewiring, and is a cost effective way to add just the right amount of warmth to your kitchen, bedroom, living room or bathroom.

 We love this peel and stick option from Amazon – they’re battery operated, dimmable, can be set to turn off within 10 to 120 minutes and come with a remote control.
-These ones from Home Depot plug in and can also be surface mounted, so you don’t have to worry about changing out dead batteries.
+Find some that plug in and can also be surface mounted, so you don’t have to worry about changing out dead batteries.